sccn/EEGLAB_course/README.md

 Then it plots the data using the following methods:

 * Plot ERP butterfly plot and scalp distribution at different latencies
-* Plot ICA component contribution to the ERP
 * Remove ICA artifactual components and replot
 * Plot series of scalp topography at different latencies
 * Plot conditions overlaid on each other
 * Plot ERPimages

+# Time-frequency decomposition

+For this presentation, we will the script [PracticalMEEG_Session_2_Time_Frequency_Analysis.m](PracticalMEEG_Session_2_Time_Frequency_Analysis.m).
+It performs the following steps.

+* Spectral analysis for each of the conditions
+* Time-frequency analysis for each of the conditions

 # Single and distributed sources

-For this presentation, we will the script [PracticalMEEG_Source_Reconstruction_Session_4.m](PracticalMEEG_Source_Reconstruction_Session_4.m).
+For this presentation, we will the script [PracticalMEEG_Session_3_Source_Reconstruction.m](PracticalMEEG_Session_3_Source_Reconstruction.m).
 It performs the following steps.

 * Definition of head model and source model
 * Localization of ICA components
 * Plotting of ICA components overlaid on 3-D template MRI

-# Time-frequency decomposition

-For this presentation, we will the script [PracticalMEEG_Time_Frequency_Analysis_Session_3.m](PracticalMEEG_Time_Frequency_Analysis_Session_3.m).
-It performs the following steps.

-* Spectral analysis for each of the conditions
-* Time-frequency analysis for each of the conditions

 # Group-level analysis